How To Cut Paper Bead Sheets

 There are several different electronic cutting machines out there.
 These are great to use because they result in very accurate and consistant cuts every time!
 I offer downloadable cutting templates that will work with any of these machines.

 The cutting machine I use is called the Pazzles Inpsiration Vue.
 This is what I have used to cut my strips with the files that I designed with the software that came with it.
 It is rather expensive but the company offers a payment plan where you pay so much down, then pay monthly payments for 1 or 2 years depending on your down payment which gives you access to their Pazzles Craft Room for the length of your payments.
 It's a great deal!
 I paid $99.00, plus shipping, initially and now I am paying $19.95 for 2 years.
-My last payment will be in 2017.
+My last payment was in 2017.
 There are other brands out there but this is the one I chose because of 2 reasons.
 I had control of the files I made and have the option of selling the files I designed and also it had payment plan I could afford.
 I am very happy with my Pazzles cutter.

 The other brands you can check out.
 Here are 3 examples I know work with the files I design and sell.
 Brother ScanNCut, Cricut Explore Electronic Cutting Machine, Silhouette Cameo Electronic Cutting Tool All three of these are available either through their own web sites or through Amazon.com.
 You may also find them in other retail outlets.
 Just do a search on Google or another search engine to start your journey to electronic paper cutting!